-Edward’s main areas of practice are corporate restructuring and insolvency, commercial and banking litigation and property disputes.
+Edward is the Deputy Head of the Firm’s Restructuring & Insolvency Practice.
+His main areas of practice are corporate restructuring and insolvency, commercial and banking litigation and property disputes.
 He has been lead counsel in several high-profile cases, in particular, restructuring matters (both cross-border and domestic), and commercial disputes.

 In litigation, he has represented major banks and blue chip companies in private banking, construction, property and commercial disputes, as well as fraud investigations.